square/shuttle/README.md

 ### Starting the server

-Developing for Shuttle requires Ruby 2.0.0, PostgreSQL, Redis, Tidy, and a modern version of libarchive.
+Developing for Shuttle requires Ruby 2.0.0, PostgreSQL, Redis, Tidy, Sidekiq Pro and a modern version of libarchive.
 To run Shuttle for the first time:

 1. Clone this project.
 You can run `brew bundle` to install all dependencies available via Homebrew, which are specified in the `Brewfile`, or install them sequentially specified below.

+2. Buy SidekiqPro, place your private repo url in Gemfile.

-2. Install a modern version of libarchive, one that supports the GNU tar format.
+3. Install a modern version of libarchive, one that supports the GNU tar format.
    (The version that comes with Mac OS X does not.)
 On OS X, you can run

         brew install libarchive

    If you have an out-of-date libarchive version, you will see missing constant errors in the multifile exporters.
-3. Create a PostgreSQL user called `shuttle`, and make it the owner of two PostgreSQL databases, `shuttle_development` and `shuttle_test`:
+4. Create a PostgreSQL user called `shuttle`, and make it the owner of two PostgreSQL databases, `shuttle_development` and `shuttle_test`:

         brew install postgresql